coolgenerator/MedSaC/README.md

 This project is based on [MedRaC](https://github.com/Super-Billy/EMNLP-2025-MedRaC/) (EMNLP 2025), licensed under Apache-2.0.
 We thank the original authors for their dataset and codebase.

 **Changes from the original:**
-- Replaced OpenAI/DeepSeek with Vertex AI (Gemini)
+- Replaced OpenAI/DeepSeek with Vertex AI (Gemini 2.5)
 - Replaced OpenAI embeddings with HuggingFace embeddings for RAG
+- Replaced FAISS with ChromaDB for vector storage
+- Added `stepback_calc_rag` method (Step-Back + code execution)
+- Added visualization script for results analysis
-- Simplified to focus on Direct, CoT, and Step-Back prompting methods
+- Simplified to focus on Direct, CoT, Step-Back, and MedRaC prompting methods
-- Removed self-consistency, self-refine, MedPrompt, and other methods

 **Data sources:**
 - Patient notes sourced from PubMed Central (PMC) articles